 Total assembly and packing time: 3 hours

-Photo above: Ready to assemble meals.
+Photo above: Food ready to assemble into meals.
 Fruit across the top, starches left, proteins middle, vegetables on the right.

 Photo above: Assembled meals packed in sandwich size bags.
 Snacks and fruit cocktail packed in snack size bags.

 Photo above: Vacuum sealed rations packed and ready to go.

 I vacuum sealed daily rations into two bags per day - breakfast, lunch and snacks in one and dinner and a snack in the other.
 This made the vacuum sealed bags easier to pack since I could position them better.
 The paper towels helped to keep sharp dried food from piercing the vacuum bags and I also used them for clean-up.
 Learn more about vacuum sealing.